sumayiar/dhaka/README.md

 As of February 2024, Dhaka is the world's most polluted city (114.5 µg/m3).
 This repository will portray a visual of how polluted Dhaka is, compared to other cities, using Python's libraries Pandas, matplotlib, and seaborn.

-The goal of this repo is to spread awareness of Dhaka's drastic environmental situations using technology.
+The goal of this repo is to spread awareness of Dhaka's drastic environmental situations using data analysis.

 Sources: